simonmichael/hledger/hledger/doc/commands.m4.md

 As with [help](#help), run it with no arguments to list available topics (manuals).

 ## man
-Show one of the hledger manuals using man.
+Show any of the hledger manuals using man.

 The `man` command displays any of the [hledger reference manuals](/docs.html) using [man](https://en.wikipedia.org/wiki/Man_page), the standard documentation viewer on unix systems.